-Finally, another research issue lies in further conceptualizing and evaluating the concept of a 'closed knowledge loop' within CRM processes as briefly outlined in the theoretical foundations section of this paper.
-Research in this direction should establish empirical evidence on how the joint implementation and orchestration of all three described knowledge flows creates superior customer-relating capability.
+Another future research direction that has been identified by the authors lies in further conceptualizing and evaluating the concept of a 'closed knowledge loop' within CRM processes.
+We presented three case studies to illustrate 'good practices' in each of the three knowledge flows (i.e. knowledge for, from and about customers).
+In order to unleash the full potential of customer knowledge we argue that firms must excel at managing all three knowledge flows simultaneously.
+Future research in this direction should establish further evidence on how the joint orchestration of all three described knowledge flows creates superior customer-relating capability.